 SomaliaIn Kenya’s neighbour to the north-east, Somalia, there had been until recently no functioning government for most of the last two decades.
 An extremist group, Al-Shabaab, emerged there and took over large parts of the country.
 When, in 2011, two tourists were kidnapped and one killed in separate incidents (one at a private home on Manda island, the other at a remote beachfront lodge near Kiwaiyu island at the extreme northern end of the coast), the Kenyan army crossed the porous Somalian border.
 By the end of 2012 Kenya had occupied the whole of southern Somalia, while a new government was established in Mogadishu.

 Al-Shabaab have been pushed into central Somalia’s rural areas, far away from the Kenyan border.
-There have, however, been several grenade and gun attacks in low-income districts of Kenyan towns, and in in September 2013, Al-Shabaab carried out a terrorist attack on a Nairobi shopping mall, killing more than 60 people.
-Despite the isolated atrocity, official travel advisories, including that of the UK FCO, continued to stress that most visits to Kenya are trouble-free and the vast majority of the country is safe to travel through, reflecting the widespread realisation that such outrages could be, and have been perpetrated in many big cities around the world.
+There have, however, been numerous grenade and gun attacks in low-income districts of several Kenyan towns, and in in September 2013, Al-Shabaab carried out a terrorist attack on a Nairobi shopping mall, killing more than 60 people.
+Despite the atrocity, official travel advisories, including that of the UK FCO, continued to stress that most visits to Kenya are trouble-free and the vast majority of the country safe for travel, reflecting the widespread realisation that such outrages could be, and have been perpetrated in many big cities around the world.
 Hotel and shopping-centre security is high, with airport-style security checks in use.

-We believe Kenya’s present troubles should be put in perspective: terrorism is an international phenomenon that claims a tiny number of lives in comparison with disease and traffic accidents; and on the political scene, with Kenya’s newly adopted constitution we believe the country is unlikely to suffer a repeat of the full-scale ethnic violence that erupted in January 2008 – (although it did not result in harm to any tourists).
-Never say never, but we are as confident as we can be that the areas we have chosen for our fly-in safaris will not see any serious trouble.
+We believe Kenya’s present troubles should be put in perspective: terrorism is an international phenomenon that claims a tiny number of lives in comparison with disease and traffic accidents; and on the political scene, with Kenya’s newly adopted constitution we believe the country is unlikely to suffer a repeat of the full-scale ethnic violence that erupted in January 2008.

 Download the Expert Africa brochure, including full details of all our Kenya safaris.